-In contrast with the guarantees, we may also pay a terminal dividend which is not guaranteed.
-When your policy terminates, we expect to pay you this terminal dividend, such that you can receive your fair share of the participating fund.
-However, if the amount of your guarantees exceeds your fair share, we may not pay the terminal dividend.
+In contrast with the guarantees, we may also pay terminal dividend which are not guaranteed.
+When your policy terminates, we expect to pay you terminal dividend, such that you can receive your fair share of the participating fund.
+However, if your guarantees exceeds your fair share, we may not pay the terminal dividend.